 It is almost a year of me writing this blog and if you are a frequent visitor, you may have noticed, that aspects of testing, coaching, agile and conference stuff are mixed up here.
 It is basically because I do believe that all of these are equally important parts of tester’s professional life.
 We can never say that agile or mentoring is not our job.
 It is.
 Not obligatory for everyone, sure, but still valid.

-On the other hand, as I wrote a while ago, I think that working in the fantastic software industry is a opportunity.
+On the other hand, as I wrote a while ago, I think that working in the fantastic software industry is an opportunity.
 At first, it is a chance for us to gain knowledge, feel the modern software vibe, know what’s on and simply to make money from exciting activities.
 Secondly, it is a chance for the others and ‘for the world’ (sounds like Miss Universe, doesn’t it? 🙂 ) to let us make it a better place.
-I think that testers, developers, graphic designers, UX specialists can still make a change, not only by creating stunning websites or mobile applications, but also by making the accessible to all users, especially to people with any kind of disabilities.
+I think that testers, developers, graphic designers, UX specialists can still make a change, not only by creating stunning websites or mobile applications but also by making the access to all users, especially to people with any kind of disabilities.

-For a tester – it will be a matter of one – two additional test cases or test suite in our daily basis activities – for developers – it will be a better code maybe, for graphic designers an UX specialists – it will be yet another tool to make developers following THE RIGHT path 🙂
+For a tester – it will be a matter of one-two additional test cases or test suite in our daily basis activities – for developers – it will be a better code may be, for graphic designers an UX specialists – it will be yet another tool to make developers following THE RIGHT path 🙂

 Let’s start from scratch: